-What is it?
+What is bank account fraud?

 Fraudsters are desperate to get their hands on your personal information, and their favourite kind is the kind relating to bank accounts.

 Bank account fraud occurs when your bankcard or account information has been stolen, either as a direct result of identity theft or by other means.